lzim/mtl/red/part1/part1_learner/mtl_red_part_1_see.md

 ### 3. Click to view the "viz" tab, which show team trends.

-- The Viz tab helps us _zoom out_ and shows team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
+- The Viz tab helps providers _zoom out_ and see team trends for diagnoses, encounters, health factor data (e.g., suicide plans, evidence-based practice templates), and measures from Mental Health Assistant.
 - You can explore further Counts in the "viz" tabs by right clicking on any trend line and "Show As Table" to view the number of visits in a trend (The "Quick Explore" feature is no longer available.)
 - Filter trends to zoom into a specific team trend by navigating to the right side of the screen and click on the "Funnel" icon to unhide filter panel.
      - **Note:** If you do not see something that you would expect or previously saw, check to see if a filter is applied.